Tresquel/Tresquel/README.md

 I don't really do much here.

-I code in Python, Lua and sometimes C#.
+I code in Python, Lua, Rust (still learning) and sometimes C#

 # My projects
 Those are some projects I've worked on/contributed to in the past: